Homepage Performance vs. Conversion: Finding the Balance

 Decision framework:

-- If video demonstrates product clearly: Worth the cost
+- If the video demonstrates the product clearly: worth the cost.

 Decision framework: